RomanescoWarlocks/Tablero/docs/AnalyseTechnologique.md

 # Languages

 With the choice of WPF, this necessarily restricts the choice of the programming language used.
 The two main choices are C# and F#.
 C# is the classic dotNet object-oriented language while F# is its functional counterpart.
+A mix of both is possible but to keep the project simple only a single language has been chosen.
 C# was chosen purely out of personal preference as I'm more comfortable with object oriented than functional and because it has more resources than F#.